gshep/qt-runpath/README.md

 qt-runpath
 ==========

-scripts to configure qt 4/5 with runpath ($ORIGIN, @rpath) on Linux and Mac OS X
+Scripts to configure qt 4/5 with runpath ($ORIGIN, @rpath) on Linux and Mac OS X.
+It allows to build relocatable Qt.